jimnguyen220/readMeGenerator/assets/renderREADME.md

   ------------------------------------

   ## License

-    Apache License 2.0
+ The license for this project is - click the button at the top of the README for a link to information about this license.

+    None

   ------------------------------------

   ## Questions

-  This repo was created by **Jim Nguyen**.
+  This repo was created by ****.
 If you have any additional questions, I can be reached on

-  Github: @jimnguyen220
+  Github: @

   -or-

-  Email: jimnguyen220@gmail.com
+  Email: